Houdini 21.0 Basics

 Volumes can be rendered at a variety of quality levels which improve the look of the volume at the expense of performance.
 Volumes do not cast or receive shadows, nor does ambient occlusion affect them.
 Volumes can be rendered without transparency, producing a solid outline of the volume.

-Volumes are limited to using a 128×128×128 8 bit 3D texture by default.
+Volumes are limited to using a 128×128×128 16-bit 3D texture by default.
 For larger datasets, this limit can be adjusted on the Optimization ▸ Textures page of the display options.

-Volumes are drawn in the final pass of the beauty render.
+Volumes are drawn in the final pass of the opaque beauty render, before transparent objects.

 Post Effects

-Several effects can be applied after rendering and lighting - Uniform fog, Volumetric Fog, and Depth of Field.
+Several effects can be applied after rendering and lighting: Bloom, Uniform Fog, Volumetric Fog, and Depth of Field.
 These may all be applied at the same time.
+These effects are useful in several cases:

-• when you're going to use the OpenGL ROP.
+• When you're going to use the Flipbook ROP (or the OpenGL ROP) to render a preview frame.

 • Subtle uniform fog is also a nice depth cue for large scenes, especially in wireframe.